 The snake king Vasuki is a participant in the whirling of the milk ocean.

-The eagle Garuda is regarded as an enemy of the snakes in Hinduism.
+In hinduism the eagle Garuda is regarded as an enemy of the snakes.

 Krishna dances fluteplaying in the Bhagavata Purana on the five heads of the mighty serpent demon Kaliya, a son of Kadru, who had previously defeated the Garuda, whereupon Kaliya escaped to the Yamuna.

 Mahavishnu's cosmic Shesha Naag is a huge serpent with 5 heads.
 In the Mahabharata, Brahma gives the Sheshha his blessing and the order to carry Prithvi or the earth.

 Indrajit, a son of Ravana, shoots arrows in the Yuddha-Canda of the Ramayana, which turn into snakes.

 The Mahabharata epic begins in the first book Adi Prava with the history of the Nagas (chapter: Paushya, Pauloma, Astika).
 In Mahabharata 1.57 seven snake races are counted.
 Naga women are highlighted as particularly beautiful (3,263) (4,9) (6,105).